 Now, let’s go a bit further and refine the student records and remove any duplicates.

-First, let's create a separate table called "refined_student_record" by selecting distinct records from the "student_record" table.
+table.
 This will create a new table with unique records.

 CREATE OR REPLACE TABLE refined_student_record AS SELECT DISTINCT * FROM student_record;

-Next, we will rename the original "student_record" table to "student_record_not_refined".
+.
 This step is optional but can be useful if you want to keep a backup of the original data.

 ALTER TABLE student_record RENAME TO student_record_not_refined;

-Then, we will rename the "refined_student_record" table to "student_record", effectively replacing the original table with the refined version.
+, effectively replacing the original table with the refined version.

 ALTER TABLE refined_student_record RENAME TO student_record;

-Lastly, we can verify the changes by selecting all records from the "student_record" table, which now contains the refined and deduplicated data.
+Lastly, we can verify the changes by selecting all records from the student_record

 SELECT * FROM student_record;

-Snowflake ROW_NUMBER() function is an analytic function that assigns a unique sequential number to each row within a specified partition of the result set.
+Snowflake ROW NUMBER function is an analytic function that assigns a unique sequential number to each row within a specified partition of the result set.
 Using this function, you can assign row numbers to records and then filter for rows with a row number of 1, effectively removing duplicates.
 This method is useful when you want to eliminate duplicates based on specific column combinations.

-Now, let's write a query utilizes the Snowflake ROW_NUMBER() analytic function to assign row numbers to each unique set of records based on the specified columns:
+analytic function to assign row numbers to each unique set of records based on the specified columns:

 SELECT